 Bullying incidents will be coordinated and logged by the pastoral team.
-At all stages documentation must be clear and confidential and filed by the appropriate Head of Year and or pastoral manager onto CPOMS a record must be placed on the bullying log.
+At all stages documentation must be clear and confidential and filed by the appropriate Head of Year and or pastoral manager onto CPOMS, where a record is maintained as our bullying log.